Kh4n/webrtc-simple-p2p-chat/README.md

 Differences:
 - I used Typescript because I prefer it (gives me intellisense, etc)
-- Comes with a signaling server
+- Comes with a signaling server (thats used for P2P chat, the one in that example seems incomplete)
 - Simplified heavily.
-Only for text/data communication.
+Only for text/data communication
+- No group chat, just P2P chat.
+The Mozilla example actually uses Websockets for group chat

 I made this mainly because simple examples of P2P via WebRTC using datachannels only was limited.